Volunteering in NHS Scotland

 National Group for Volunteering

 The National Group for Volunteering oversees and provides leadership to the Volunteering in NHS Scotland programme and engages with the Scottish Government.Find out more

 We support volunteering managers in each NHS board through a series of regional and national Volunteer Managers Network events.Find out more

-We have hosted the Volunteering in NHSScotland Programme since October 2011.Find out more
+The Volunteering in NHSScotland Programme Annual Report 2021-22.Find out more